HL7/fhir-us-ndh/input/pagecontent/base-artifacts.md

 * [Verification Search Parameters]

 ### NDH Base Code Systems
+Due to the unavailability of certain required concepts in existing code systems, a distinct set of code systems has been defined within the NDH.
+You can view this list via the link provided below:
 * [NDH Base Code System]

 ### NDH Base Value Sets
+The use cases within NDH require specific values not found in the existing value sets.
+As such, the NDH has defined a set of value sets, which are listed via the link provided below:
 * [NDH Base Value Set]